Ntalton/danube-voip/INSTRUCTIONS.md

 > > optional - name of the led to use as the main voip led.
 > > If configured the led will turn on when there's at least one account successfully registered.

+  * option local_ip
+> > optional - in case there are multiple network interfaces, sofia sip
+> > doesn't always select the correct one for outgoing messages.
+In that
+> > case you can specify the ip address of the interface to use.
+WARNING
+> > since this is a global setting, there is no way to use different
+> >  interfaces for different accounts.

 > example:
 ```